lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 Usage
 ------

 To check the health of your hard drive or solid state drive on the :menuselection:`Device --> SMART Status` or by right clicking on the device in the side pane :menuselection:`Smart Status`.
+The field :guilabel:`SMART status` shows the overall health of your drive or if it has detected any problems.
+The field :guilabel:`Model` shows the model number of your particular drive.

 .. image::  smart-status.png